 Capers of Pantelleria

 The Capers of Pantelleria PGI differ from other species for branches without thorns.
-The caper has always been a real treasure for the island, so much so that it was mentioned since ancient times by numerous scholars and historians who exalted the typicality and quality of the product, able to be born and grow on stony soils and little productive or on the cliffs overlooking the sea.
+They have always been a real treasure for the island, so much so that it was mentioned since ancient times by numerous scholars and historians who exalted the typicality and quality of the product, able to be born and grow on stony soils and little productive or on the cliffs overlooking the sea.
 Source Image: Michael Leithold ) The caper, on the whole island, grows freely and spontaneously thanks to two elements: the wind and the lizards, which carry the seeds on cracks or walls, just like the wind.
 Since 1800 the taste and smell of the Cappero di Pantelleria is recognized excellence, so much so that the term “caper” was associated with the term “Pantelleria”, thanks also to the important sea trade of these small shrubs.
 The caper of Pantelleria is known since ancient times, for its strong taste, its unmistakable scent but also for its aphrodisiac virtues.
 Even the first reference to the belief that they were aphrodisiacs was done in the Bible, in Ecclesiastes XII, 5.
 The historian Carlo Volontè in his “Recipes Practices” wrote that it is Italy that boasts the best capers in the world.

 How to desalinate capers